smafira-bf3r/smafira-st/index.md

 The tool retrieves up to 200 similar articles, as available in PubMed, and present these as list of results.

 One of the processing tasks that is currently being carried out for the articles in SMAFIRA tool is the re-ranking of the articles based on the similarity of the research goal, as compared to the reference article.
+There are three possible values for the similarity: similar, uncertain, or not similar.

 We propose a shared task for collaborative annotation of training data in the scope of the [BioNLP workshop](https://aclweb.org/aclwiki/BioNLP_Workshop).
 We will release a list of various reference articles, grouped according to some pre-selected diseases (MeSH terms).
 The participants will validate the top 10 similar articles, either automatically, with any system of their choice, or manually using the SMAFIRA tool.